-Observe during mounting!

-- ♦ Make certain that there is only one marker in the sensor's region of interest. - All markers that are to be detected must have the same diameter.
-Other objects with the same diameter (e.g., screw heads) must not be located in the sensor's region of interest. - ♦ Make certain that the surface that surrounds a marker reflects diffusely. - \$\text{ The area behind the marker (in the case of holes) should remain unbuilt within an area of 500 mm. - \$\infty\$ For closed profiles, use only reflectors as markers. - Avoid glossy, reflective surfaces and light sources behind the markers (in the case of holes). - \$\times\$ Align the sensor as parallel to the marker as possible. - Make certain that the markers are located as close as possible to the center of the sensor's region of interest. - \$\times\$ The working distance set in the device must correspond to the actual working distance.
+NOTICE Observe during mounting!
+Make certain that there is only one marker in the sensor's region of interest.
+All markers that are to be detected must have the same diameter.
+Other objects with the same diameter (e.g., screw heads) must not be located in the sen- sor's region of interest.
+Make certain that the surface that surrounds a marker reflects diffusely.
+The steel beams/crossbeams must be of uniform quality (surface, color, corrosion).
+Stress ✤ For closed profiles, use only reflectors as markers. \clubsuit Avoid glossy, reflective surfaces and light sources behind the markers (in the case of holes). \clubsuit Avoid kinks or folded edges that pass through the center of the hole or that touch the hole.
+Make certain that the surface of the steel beam/crossbeam is not soiled (e.g., sludge), espe- cially near the marker (hole) or the working range of the sensor. \checkmark Align the sensor as parallel to the marker as possible.
+Make certain that the markers are located as close as possible to the center of the sensor's region of interest. \clubsuit The working distance set in the device must correspond to the actual working distance.
+NOTICE Observe when mounting reflectors! ♥ Make certain that the reflectors are kept clean before and during mounting. ♥ Make certain that the black edge and the reflective surface are not damaged.
+Avoid oil and grease on the reflector (e.g., from fingerprints).
+The reflective properties are thereby significantly reduced.
+Sive effect.